Azure/azure-kusto-labs/kafka-integration/README.md

 | 1 | [Common environment provisioning](distributed-mode/common/README.md) | 300 | 2 hours |
 | 2 | [Distributed KafkaConnect Kusto integration with Confluent Kafka](distributed-mode/confluent-kafka/README.md) | 300 | 8-16 hours|
 | 3 | [HDInsight Kafka based distributed KafkaConnect Kusto integration](distributed-mode/hdinsight-kafka/README.md) | 300 | 8 hours|

+# Distributed KafkaConnect with Confluent Cloud (Kafka PaaS managed by Confluent)

+This lab is independent of the above, does not use the common environment, and features Confluent Cloud, with connectors running on Azure Kubernetes Service.
+Azure Databricks is leveraged to download a public dataset, curate it and publish to Kafka for the lab.
+The documentation and resources for this lab have no dependency on the labs above.
+Allocate about 8-10 hours for this lab.<br>